munin-monitoring/munin/doc/installation/install.rst

 munin, it should be enough to install the munin master on one server.

 On the munin master, you will need a web server capable of running CGI or FastCGI.
-Apache HTTD should be suitable.
+Apache HTTPD should be suitable.
 Also reported to be working is nginx and lighttpd.

 Node